1. Executive Summary

 In order to strengthen the security and resilience of critical infrastructure, U.S. President Obama issued Executive Order 13636, Improving Critical Infrastructure Cybersecurity, in 2013.
 After that, the generally accepted term "Information and Communication Security" is replaced with "Cybersecurity".

-Many years ago Taipower set up the Security Operation Center (SOC) to effectively prevent hacker’s attacks and intrusions.
-The Government Information Sharing and Analysis Center (G-ISAC) was officially launched in November 2009.
+Many years ago Taipower set up the SOC to effectively prevent hacker’s attacks and intrusions.
+The G-ISAC (Government Information Sharing and Analysis Center) was officially launched in November 2009.
 Beginning with information exchange from G-ISAC platform, early warnings and solutions of Cybersecurity are developed.
-The National Information Sharing and Analysis Center (N-ISAC) has officially operated since January 2018 to effectively manage and deliver interdisciplinary security information and achieve the goal horizontal collaboration on the joint defense of Cybersecurity.
+The N-ISAC (National Information Sharing and Analysis Center) has officially operated since January 2018 to effectively manage and deliver interdisciplinary security information and achieve the goal horizontal collaboration on the joint defense of Cybersecurity.
 Taipower is a member of them.

-Cybersecurity covers a wide range of topics including Information Technology (IT) and Operational Technology (OT).
+Cybersecurity covers a wide range of topics including IT (Information Technology) and OT.
 And OT is about power generation, transmission, and distribution facilities, which are kept operating normally by automation and computerization.
 Because Taipower is an essential part of National Critical Infrastructure, the principle using physical isolation between IT and OT operation is strictly required to comply with guaranteeing stable electricity supply.